mesosphere-backup/dcos-docker/README.md

 Alternatively, once `make_config.mk` has been created (manually or by running `./configure`), a different installer can be specified by setting `DCOS_GENERATE_CONFIG_PATH` in `make_config.mk` or by passing a make variable on command execution (ex: `make DCOS_GENERATE_CONFIG_PATH=<INSTALLER-PATH>`).

-[Enterprise DC/OS](https://mesosphere.com/product/) is also supported.
+[DC/OS Enterprise](https://mesosphere.com/product/) is also supported.
 Ask your sales representative for release artifacts.

 ## DC/OS Login